Bartholomey/the_lake_redoubt/julija/13_chapter_thirteen.md

 **85**

-*Angel praznine namigne, da nekaj skrivam.*
+*The angel says that I’m guarding something.*

-Moj odgovor: “I don’t understand.
+My answer: “I don’t understand.
 What am I supposed to guard?
 I know that she is a threshold.
 Even if I fly far, far away, she will always lurk beneath me.
 She wants me dead because, unlike me, she sees the world as it is, without any filters.

-*Angel praznine aludira na zlorabo.*
+*The angel alludes to abuse.*

-Moj odgovor: “I was never abused as a child.”
+My answer: “I was never abused as a child.”

-*Angel praznine nenadoma izpuhti v nič in v daljavi se zasliši neki drugi, popolnoma drugačni glas: “Torej ne gre za okrevanje, temveč za preživetje.
-Ta svet, surov, simetričen in krut, je bil zate preveč.”*
+*The void angel suddenly vanishes into thin air, and from the distance I hear a new, different voice: “So, this is a matter of survival.
+The grey, cold, and symmetrical world was too much for you to bear.”*

-Moj odgovor: “Symmetrical?
+My answer: “Symmetrical?
 Our world is not even a sphere: it’s a spheroid.
 Its orbit is not perfect.
 The whole universe is asymmetrical and imperfect.
 I don't understand your obsession with symmetry.
-I agree with the last part.
+I agree with the first part.
 All those walls of mine are meant to protect my core, my dignity from the world I am forced to live in and dislike.
 To die unspoiled.
 To stay myself.
 To keep bad influences away.
 The violation was the result of the too emotional me living in a world that I deemed too cold and grey.

 **86**

 Honestly, I am so guarded either from my wounds or myself, that sometimes even the regular me can’t see the truth behind the thick armour I’ve been constructing since my childhood.
 I remember that years ago, during one night, the armour became transparent, and I was able to peer into the truth, but I forgot what it was.
 So many years of following my private protocols; it’s as if I’m trying to turn myself into a machine.

-*Senčna postava opaža, da Neznana Oseba ni niti oklep, niti zidovje, niti Utrdba in niti medsebojnost, ki obstaja med njo in Julijo.
-‘Ti si goli občutek, ki ga te reči varujejo, in ta občutek je neznanska sposobnost doživljanja lepote, gorja in pomena v njihovi nerazredčeni obliki.
-To je tisti tvoj del, ki ljubi brez razloga in ki v enem trenutku vidi več, kot večina vidi v celem življenju.’*

 **87**